nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.2 Listing all recipes : `recipes` <a id="list-recipe"></a>
 Contributed by: Jia Qi

-Shows a list of all recipes in the Recipe List.
+<br> Shows a list of all recipes in the Recipe List.

 <br>  The image below is what Wishful Shrinking looks like after you have listed all recipes. <br><br>
 <img src="images/feature/recipe/ListRecipesImage.png" width="550" height="300">